-Integrated Environmental Studies Specialization (05)
+Integrated Environmental Studies (IES) Specialization (05)

-BIO 101 General Biology I 4
+BIO 101-102 General Biology I-II 8

-BIO 271 Introduction to Ecological Systems

-U .
-4

 BIO 285 Biological Problems in Contemporary Society 3

-CHM 111 College Chemistry I 4

-ENG 111-112 College Composition I-II 6
+ENG 111-112 College Composition I-II

 ENV 161 Introduction to Environmental Compliance 3

 ENV 162 Environmental Principles in Public Health 3

-ENV 221 Natural Resource Management 4

 GEO 210 Cultural Geography 3

-GOL 105 Physical Geology 4

-HLT/PED Health or Physical Education 2
+HLT/PED3 Health or Physical Education 1

 HUM 2021 Survey of Western Culture II 3

-ITE 115 Intro Computer Applications and Concepts 3

 MTH 157 Elementary Statistics 3

-MTH 163 Precalculus I 3
+MTH 2714 Applied Calculus I 3

+PHI 1021 Introduction to Philosophy 3

-PLS 211-212 U.S. Government I-II 6
+PLS 211-212 2 U.S. Government I-II 6

-SDV 100 College Success Skills (or SDV 108) 1
+SDV 100 College Success Skills (or SDV 108)

-SPD 100 Principles of Public Speaking 3

-Total Minimum Credits for Degree 62
+Four IES electives from the he following 4-credit courses 1 16

+BIO 270 General Ecology

+BIO 271 Introduction to Ecological Systems

+CHM 1115 1115 College Chemistry I

+CHM 1125 College Chemistry II

+ENV 221 Natural Resource Management

+GOL 105 Physical Geology

-- Students who have completed two years of high school Spanish may substitute SPA 201 for HUM 202. - ECO 201-202 may be taken in place of PLS 211-212. - Two credits of Health (HLT) or Physical Education (PED) are required of all students.
-Consult approved Health courses in the Description of Courses for selection.
+- Students who have completed two years of high school Spanish may substitute SPA 201 for either HUM 202 or PHI 102.
+Students without high school Spanish may substitute SPA 101 and SPA 102 for 6 credits of Humanities/Fine Arts Electives. - 2 ECO 201-202 may be taken in place of PLS 211-212. - 3 One credit of Health (HLT) or Physical Education (PED) is required of all students.
+Consult approved Transfer Health courses in the Description of Courses for selection.
 Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.
+Some four-year schools require 2 credits of HLT/PED. - 4 Based on their academic history, students may be required to take MTH 163 prior to enrolling in MTH 271.
+If needed, MTH 163 should be taken the semester before a student enrolls in MTH 271. - 5 Chemistry requirements vary with 4-year schools.
+Please check the degree requirements at the school you plan to transfer to as a guide for determining which chemistry courses, if any, you should complete for your degree program. - This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.